By Tia Davison

 Finding Relief in Rest

 Last but not least, let’s talk accommodations.
 This region is full of small and locally owned resorts that just scream cozy.
-From off-the-grid fishing lodges to lakeside chalets and cabins hidden beneath canopies of golden leaves, there’s something for everyone.
+There’s something for everyone, from off-the-grid fishing lodges to lakeside chalets and cabins hidden beneath canopies of golden leaves.

 My best advice for finding peace while on a trip like this is to let go of the agenda and itinerary.
 During my stay at Clearwater Springs Ranch, I decided to skip the activities that day and instead read my book and enjoy a midday hot tub.
 Self-care doesn’t always mean booking a spa package, it can be as simple as escaping to a cabin and relaxing the day away.